-One of the fundamental reason for the new form is based on the Executive order EO 13780, which is “Protecting the National from Foreign Terrorist Entry into the United States”.
-By introducing new form, USCIS is planning to collect Biometric information for better screening and vetting for national security.
+One of the fundamental reason for the new I-539 form with Biometrics option is the Executive order EO 13780.
+As per that EO with title “Protecting the National from Foreign Terrorist Entry into the United States”, they want to protect America from foreign Terrorists and individuals who can cause threat.
+Wit the New I-539 form, USCIS is planning to collect Biometric information for better screening and vetting for national security.

 I-539 form is used by many categories of visa holders and it will impact all of them.